Edit

 docker run -it --rm coe-cli

-This command starts a new interactive console (-it) and remove the Docker container (--rm) when the console session exits.
-Using --rm ensures that any cached credentials are removed when you exit.
+This command starts a new interactive console (-it) and removes the Docker container (--rm) when the console session exits.
+Using --rm removes any cached credentials when you exit.